Upper Mustang Circuit

 Threat and risk assessment for Upper Mustang

-Participants should be aware trekking, mountaineering and travelling in a developing country are activities that involve a risk of personal injury or death.
-As a condition of booking you must accept these risks and be responsible for your own actions and involvement.
+Participants should be aware that trekking, mountaineering, and travelling in a developing country are activities that involve a risk of personal injury or death.
+As a condition of booking, you must accept these risks and be responsible for your own actions and involvement.

 As a part of our planning process, we have performed a detailed threat and risk assessment for our Upper Mustang trek.
-It is worth pointing out that all of our trips have a certain degree of risk, this is of course part of the attraction of adventure travel and why so many people choose to join this type of holiday.
-However, by identifying the potential hazards on Upper Mustang we can assess the level of risk and implement control measures to reduce this happening.
+It is worth pointing out that all of our trips have a certain degree of risk; this is, of course, part of the attraction of adventure travel and why so many people choose to join this type of holiday.
+However, by identifying the potential hazards on our Upper Mustang trek, we can assess the level of risk and implement control measures to reduce this from happening.

 Internal Flights